Precipitation (chemistry): Organic chemistry

 While precipitation reactions can be used for making pigments, removing ions from solution in water treatment, and in classical qualitative inorganic analysis, precipitation is also commonly used to isolate the products of an organic reaction during workup and purification operations.
 Ideally, the product of the reaction is insoluble in the solvent used for the reaction.
 Thus, it precipitates as it is formed, preferably forming pure crystals.
 An example of this would be the synthesis of porphyrins in refluxing propionic acid.
 By cooling the reaction mixture to room temperature, crystals of the porphyrin precipitate, and are collected by filtration on a Büchner filter as illustrated by the photograph here beside:

 Precipitation may also occur when an antisolvent (a solvent in which the product is insoluble) is added, drastically reducing the solubility of the desired product.
 Thereafter, the precipitate may be easily separated by decanting, filtration, or by centrifugation.
 An example would be the synthesis of Cr3+tetraphenylporphyrin chloride: water is added to the dimethylformamide (DMF) solution in which the reaction occurred, and the product precipitates.
 Precipitation is useful in purifying many other products: e.g., crude bmim-Cl is taken up in acetonitrile, and dropped into ethyl acetate, where it precipitates.

 Biochemistry

-Proteins purification and separation can be performed by precipitation in changing the nature of the solvent or the value of its dielectric constant (e.g., by replacing water by ethanol), or by increasing the ionic strength of the solution.
+Proteins purification and separation can be performed by precipitation in changing the nature of the solvent or the value of its relative permittivity (e.g., by replacing water by ethanol), or by increasing the ionic strength of the solution.
 As proteins have complex tertiary and quaternary structures due to their specific folding and various weak intermolecular interactions (e.g., hydrogen bridges), these superstructures can be modified and proteins denaturated and precipitated.
 Another important application of an antisolvent is in ethanol precipitation of DNA.